GustavoAEG/PhonegapProjectAllFiles/README.md

+Insert code in your folder www and compile project.

 The Phonegap project´s make using Android Studio, with language in Javascript.
 It´s have an error in line 43 index.js ---- Javascript----
 ----Android Studio----